Born: January 20, 1935, Shelbyville, MO

 Head Coach: Missouri University (1967-99), University of Northern Iowa (1961-66)

-No other coach in University of Missouri can say they are more “grounded” into the fabric of the state of the institution than Stormin’ Norman Stewart.
+No other coach at the University of Missouri can say they are more “grounded” into the fabric of the state of the institution than Stormin’ Norman Stewart.
 Don’t think he isn’t fond of that phrase, it graces the corner of his personal mailing envelopes along with a little cyclone symbol.

 He earned a shot at professional basketball with the powerful Hawks in 1956.
 Norm will tell you he is the reason the Hawks won the 1957-58 NBA World Championship beating the Boston Celtics!
 “The best move the Hawks ever made was to cut me during the season so they could trade for Hall of Fame guard Slater Martin who was the link they needed to beat Boston,” he laughs.